AngelaS97/DEPARTMENT-OF-SHIPPING/README.md

   <tr>

   <th>Image alt Test</th>
+  <td>The term "ALT tag" is a common shorthand term used to refer to the ALT attribute within in the IMG tag.
+Any time you use an image, be sure to include an ALT tag or ALT text within the IMG tag.
+Doing so will provide a clear text alternative of the image for screen reader users.</td>
   <td>Your webpage has 41 'img' tags and 5 of them missing the required 'alt' attribute.
 </td><br>
   </tr>